Azure/azure-event-hubs-spark/README.md

 ## Build Prerequisites

-In order to build and run the examples, you need to have:
+In order to use the connector, you need to have:

 1. Java 1.8 SDK.
 2. Maven 3.x
 3. Scala 2.11

+More details on building from source and running tests can be found in our [Contributor's Guide](CONTRIBUTING.md).

 ## Build Command
     mvn clean